Double-decker bus: Bolivia

 In Bolivia, double-deck buses are a common means of transportation for long-distance trips between large cities such as department capitals.
 These buses also connect Bolivia with different countries.
 The double deck buses travel to Argentina, Brazil, Peru and Chile.
 The buses are equipped with toilets, and several companies offer buses with large seats called Leito (Bus Cama) that can be pulled back and be shaped into a bed.

 Brazil

-Double-decker buses are common in long-distance services interstate and international (as destined for Argentina and Paraguay).
+Double-decker buses, built mainly by Comil or Marcopolo, are common in long-distance services interstate and international connecting whole South America.
 It is possible to see VIP double-decker buses also connecting cities in the same state, such as São Paulo City, São José do Rio Preto and Ribeirão Preto.
 Inside these buses there are one TV for each person and boarding service for example.
 Open double-decker are used for city tours (such as Rio de Janeiro and Bahia).
-In São Paulo, there was an experience of use for urban services in the 1980s, but without success due to issues with the height of the vehicle.
+In São Paulo, there was an experience of use for urban services in the 1980s, built by Thamco, but without success due to issues with the height of the vehicle.
 These buses are fabricated in Brazil and exported to many countries.